-The state has set an open enrollment application deadline of January 15 each year.
+- The state has set an open enrollment application deadline of January 15 each year.
 After the deadline, open enrollment applications will be placed on a waiting list.
 Students will be invited to enroll in Orono Schools on a space-available basis.
-Families are invited to complete the 2023-24 open enrollment application at this time:

 Open Enrollment (OE) Timeline

-District notifies OE families of approval/ wait list.
-If approved, confirmation is required before registration packet and parent meeting info are sent.
+District notifies OE families of approval/wait list.
+If approved, confirmation is required from the family before the registration packet is provided.

 If enrolling, return the registration packet forms and supporting materials as soon as possible.